EnjoinHQ/hopfield/README.md

 - 🏗️ You build with Typescript/Javascript, and have your database schemas in these languages (e.g. [Prisma](https://www.prisma.io/) and/or [Next.js](https://nextjs.org/)).
 - 🪨 You don't need a heavyweight LLM orchestration framework that ships with a ton of dependencies you'll never use.
 - 🤙 You're using OpenAI function calling and/or custom tools, and want Typescript-native features for them (e.g. validations w/ [Zod](https://github.com/colinhacks/zod)).
-- 💬 You're building complex LLM interactions which use memory & [RAG](https://www.promptingguide.ai/techniques/rag), evaluation, and orchestration (_coming soon™_).
+- 💬 You're building complex LLM interactions which use memory & [RAG](https://www.promptingguide.ai/techniques/rag), evaluation, and orchestration (_Coming Soon™_).
 - 📝 You want best-practice, extensible templates, which use [string literal types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) under the hood for transparency.